codepraise/codepraise-devcontainer/README.md

 You will have to provide a definition for the DevContainer in `.devcontainer/devcontainer.json` to let the extension know how to start connecting the DevContainer.
 Yet you don't have to add this by yourselves since it will be generated automatically once you execute the `script/start-devcontainer.sh`.
 This definition file will not be tracked in the version control, because it will be a bit different for each developer.

 ### Connect to the DevContainer
-Once you install the extension, you can click the green icon on the left buttom corner.
+Once you install the extension, you can click the icon of this extension, and you will see a list of container you have.
 ![](https://i.imgur.com/4jW5zd1.png)

 The host container is the one we will connect, it will show a folder icon when you move the mouse pointer to it.
 Click the folder icon to connect to the host container.